 What are the benefits?

-The eating plan and support from the dietitian may help you to manage your weight.
+The eating plan and support from the dietitian and other health professionals may help you to manage your weight.
 It is also possible that by following the plan and losing weight, your risk factors for heart disease and diabetes will improve.